 XR Application Platform provides the render services to various XR applications.

-Task Management Server is responsible for task analyse, sub-task planning, graphic composition and etc.
+Task Management Server is responsible for task analysis, sub-task planning, graphic composition and etc.

 The UE supporting XR application is the subscriber of the 6G network.
 It has registered to 6G network and been authorized for the computing coordination service.